LIT Music Awards Gold Winner - Recursive Classics

 2025

-LIT Talent Awards - Mahler Symphony No. 9
+LIT Talent Awards - Beyond Our Minds

 Winner/ Winner's Company